-30-18.4 New Construction Requirements.
+18.4 - New Construction Requirements:

 - a.
-Visitability.
-To ensure that all new residential dwellings units subject to the provisions of this section meet the basic needs of a wide range of guests to enter and use critical portions of the home, all units subject to this section shall include the following features: - 1.
-An accessible exterior access to an accessible entry; - 2.
-An accessible interior access from the accessible entry to an accessible powder room, accessible common use room or an accessible bedroom, and adaptable internal stairs; - 3.
-Blocking within the walls to support future installation of grab bar/hand rails in all bathrooms; and - 4.
+Visitability: To ensure that all new residential dwellings units subject to the provisions of this ordinance meet the basic needs of a wide range of guests to enter and use critical portions of the home, all new do we need "new" units subject to this ordinance shall include the following features: - i.
+An Accessible Exterior Access to an Accessible Entry; and - ii.
+An Accessible Interior Access from the Accessible Entry to an Accessible Powder Room staff report says bathroom which is different than powder room and I think powder room is the right thing to require on the first floor, Accessible Common Use Room or an Accessible Bedroom, and Adaptable Internal Stairs [staff report makes it sound like adaptable stairs is an option if you can't get stuff on the ground floor, here it is being required along with accessible rooms on the first floor].-: - iii.
+Grab bar reinforcement in all bathrooms; and - iv.
 If ground floor open space is provided, then an accessible path of travel to the open space shall be provided. - b.
-Universal Design.
-To ensure that a share of all new dwelling units are usable by the greatest number of people with the widest reasonable range of abilities or disabilities, to the greatest extent feasible, thirty (30%) percent of all new residential units in a residential development of five (5) or more units shall include the following features: - 1.
-An accessible exterior access to an accessible entry; - 2.
-An accessible interior access from the accessible entry to an accessible bathroom, an accessible common use room, an accessible bedroom, accessible kitchen, accessible common or private open space; accessible laundry facility, and adaptable internal stairs; - 3.
-In determining the number of universally designed units required by this subsection, any decimal fraction less than 0.5 shall be rounded down to the nearest whole number, and any decimal fraction of 0.5 or more shall be rounded up to the nearest whole number. - c.
-Optional Features.
-Any residential development that includes an on-site sales office in which a buyer may purchase a unit prior to completion of construction of the unit must offer buyers the opportunity to select and purchase additional universal design features from a pre-approved list of offered features.
-The seller of the residential dwelling units shall prepare a brochure or checklist of the additional universal design features and pricing for the features that will be offered.
+Universal Design: To ensure that a share of all new dwelling units are usable by the greatest number of people with the widest reasonable range of abilities or disabilities, to the greatest extent feasible, thirty percent (30%) of all new residential units in a residential development of five (5) or more units shall include the following features: - i.
+An Accessible Exterior Access to an Accessible Entry; - An Accessible Interior Access from the Accessible Entry to an Accessible Bathroom, an Accessible Common Use Room, an Accessible Bedroom, Accessible Kitchen, accessible common or private open space; accessible Laundry Facility, and Adaptable Internal Stairs.

+- iii.
+In determining the number of Universally Designed units required by this subsection, any decimal fraction less than 0.5 shall be rounded down to the nearest whole number, and any decimal fraction of 0.5 or more shall be rounded up to the nearest whole number - Optional Features: Any residential С development that includes an on-site sales office in which a buyer may purchase a unit prior to completion of construction of the unit must offer buyers the opportunity to select and purchase additional Universal Design features from a pre-approved list of offered features.
+The seller of the residential dwelling units shall prepare a brochure or checklist of the additional Universal Design features and pricing for the features that will be offered.
 The brochure or checklist shall be reviewed and pre-approved by the Planning Board concurrently with the discretionary permits for the development.
-The office shall have an accessible exterior access to the primary entrance, and be fully accessible per the Americans with Disabilities Act (ADA).
+The office shall have an Accessible Exterior Access to the primary entrance, and be fully accessible per the Americans with Disabilities Act (ADA).

-30-18.5 Waivers.
+18.5 Waivers:

 - a.
-The Planning Board may consider granting a waiver to any of the provisions of this section if it is able to make one (1) or more of the following findings: - 1.
-The requested waiver is necessary to make the findings for design review approval; - 2.
-The requested waiver is necessary to support the provision of affordable housing units; - 3.
-The requested waiver is necessary to avoid an undue and substantial financial hardship caused by topographical conditions on the site; the size or configuration of the site; and/or other site constraints; and/or legal constraints and equivalent facilitation is not available; or
+The Planning Board may consider granting a waiver to any of the provisions of this ordinance if it is able to make one or more of the following findings: - The requested waiver is necessary to enable a design solution for the proposed residential unit or units that is necessary to be able required to make the findings for Design Review approval; - ii.
+The requested waiver is necessary to support the provision of affordable housing units; - The requested waiver is necessary to avoid an undue hardship caused by topographical conditions on the site; the size or configuration of the site; and/or other site constraints; and/or legal constraints; or